vranki/hemppa/README.md

 API Key:

-The module has no API Key set up by defualt.
-You have to provide an api key by setting the environment variable `GIPHY_API_KEY`.
+The module has no API Key set up by default.
+You have to provide an api key by using the relevant command.

 Read the documentation to create one at https://developers.giphy.com/docs/api

-Environ variables seen by commands:

-* GIPHY_API_KEY: API Key for Giphy access

 Commands:

+* !giphy apikey [apikey]    - Set api key (Must be done as bot owner)
-* !giphy "query"                - Post the first image result from giphy for the given "query"
+* !giphy [query]            - Post the first image result from giphy for the given [query]

 Example: